-South Bend, Indiana may be best known as the home of Notre Dame University, but as I discovered during a recent visit, there’s lots of other things to see and do.
-Here’s some of what I checked out during my 24 hours in South Bend.
+South Bend, Indiana may be best known as the home of the Fighting Irish Notre Dame University.
+But as I discovered during a recent visit, there are plenty of other cool attractions and points of interest in the city.
+Check out some of the interesting and cool things to do in South Bend.

 South Bend Chocolate Company